dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 We can check if elements in stream matching a specific criteria by using one of these 3 methods.
 Pay attention that all of them are short-circuiting and take predicate as param.
 anyMatch - true if find any object that match.
-Once found stop searching.
+Once found match - stop searching, return true.
 allMatch - true if all items are match.
-Once found false - stop searching.
+Once found non-match - stop searching, return false, otherwise go to the end and return true.
 noneMatch - true if none of the items are match.
-Once found true - stop searching.
+Once found match - stop searching, return false, otherwise go to end return true.
 ```java
 import java.util.UUID;
 import java.util.function.Predicate;